azavea/summer-of-maps-website/page-faq.md

 Fellows are required to work at the Azavea office in Philadelphia during the program.
 Thus, we highly recommend moving to Philadelphia.
 There may be opportunities to do field work or travel, but this is project-based and not guaranteed.

 {:.faq #faq-2}
-#### [#](#faq-2){:class="anchor-link" title="anchor link"} Do I need to be a currently enrolled student?
+#### [#](#faq-2){:class="anchor-link" title="anchor link"} Do I need to be currently enrolled as a student?
-Applicants must be enrolled at an accredited college or university as of April 1 in the year of the fellowship.
-For more information, see the eligibility page.
+Applicants must be enrolled at an accredited college or university as of April 15 in the year of the fellowship.
+For more information, see the [Fellow Resources page](/fellow-guide/).

 {:.faq #faq-3}
 #### [#](#faq-3){:class="anchor-link" title="anchor link"} Do I need to be enrolled in a GIS program at my university?
 You do not need to be enrolled in a GIS program.
-However, we do suggest a working knowledge of basic GIS concepts and some experience with ArcGIS software.
+However, we do suggest a working knowledge of basic GIS concepts and some experience with desktop GIS or open source software.
 It’s helpful if you’ve taken at least one class in GIS.
 That being said, the goal of the program to support future GIS Analysts, so we especially encourage students enrolled in GIS programs to apply.

 {:.faq #faq-4}
 #### [#](#faq-4){:class="anchor-link" title="anchor link"} Can I take time off during the fellowship?